erdlet/jcrud/README.md

 abstraction of the base JDBC API.
 But for projects which are not using Spring, adding the `spring-jdbc` artifact causes the addition of nearly the complete Spring core to the project.

-To avoid this problem, the `jdbc-crud-operations`shall be a dependency-less, small and easy to use alternative to Spring's great `JdbcTemplate`.
+To avoid this problem, `jCRUD`shall be a dependency-less, small and easy to use alternative to Spring's great `JdbcTemplate`.